Template formats - Amazon CloudFormation

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-You can author Amazon CloudFormation templates in JSON or YAML formats.
-We support all Amazon CloudFormation features and functions for both formats, including in Amazon CloudFormation Designer.
+You can author CloudFormation templates in JSON or YAML formats.
+The same CloudFormation features and functions are available for both formats.

 When deciding which format to use, pick the format that you're most comfortable working in.
 Also consider that YAML inherently provides some features, such as commenting, that aren't available in JSON.